Continuing Education Activity

 Interstitial lung disease: use with caution in patients with preexisting lung disease.

 Electrolyte abnormality: Hypomagnesemia is common (may be severe).
-Because EGFR strongly expresses in the kidney, particularly in the ascending limb of the loop of Henle where 70% of filtered magnesium gets reabsorbed, EGFR blockade may interfere with magnesium transport.
-Because symptoms may ameliorate rapidly with supplementation, when fatigue or hypocalcemia occurs during cetuximab therapy, serum magnesium level be measured and replete as necessary.
+Because EGFR strongly expresses in the kidney, particularly in the ascending limb of the loop of Henle, where 70% of filtered magnesium gets reabsorbed, EGFR blockade may interfere with magnesium transport.
+Because symptoms may ameliorate rapidly with supplementation, when fatigue or hypocalcemia occurs during cetuximab therapy, serum magnesium levels should be measured, with repletion as necessary.
 The onset of electrolyte disturbance may occur within days to months after initiation of treatment; monitor magnesium, calcium, and potassium during treatment and for at least eight weeks after completion.

 Enhancing Healthcare Team Outcomes

 Cetuximab is an inhibitor of epidermal growth factor receptor (EGFR) utilized for the treatment of several malignancies.
+Its administration and management require the effort of an interprofessional healthcare team.
 The drug is usually administered only by the oncologist, but a board-certified oncology pharmacist should play a role in dosing, administration, scheduling, and educating the patient on the potential adverse effects.
-Also, oncology nurses should be aware of the possible complications that can occur during the infusion, and report these to the oncologist when encountered.
+Also, oncology nurses should be aware of the possible complications that can occur during the infusion and report these to the oncologist when encountered.

 This type of interprofessional team approach is necessary to achieve optimal patient outcomes with cetuximab therapy.
-[Level V]
+[Level 5]